YeeNweWynn/visitor-management-system/README.md

     ```

-    If you use docker environment which contain together with app, set the database configuration as follow.
+    If you use the docker environment which contains together with app, set the database configuration as follows.

     DB_CONNECTION=mysql
     DB_HOST=mysql